prasannax1/starships/README.md

 #### Engineering section

-The engineering section contains 26 decks.
+The engineering section contains 30 decks.
 The front half is used to house the warp and transwarp cores of the ship.
 The aft section is used as storage.
-There is no shuttlebay since the *Aviary* has hangars to spare.
+There is no shuttlebay since the *Aviary* has hangars to spare, but the cargo bay has a runway to land shuttles and unload cargo.

 ## Auxillary craft